What Are Microservices?

 REST is suitable for static, but not dynamic, APIs.
 GraphQL is extremely customizable and supports graph-based APIs to give users a high degree of flexibility and control over data.
 However, GraphQL is also more difficult to implement than REST.

 gRPC is a Google-developed, open source communication framework that handles most aspects of communication between services, enabling the integration of non-client-facing services.
-It provides high performance, and is suitable for collaborative projects due to its language neutrality.
+It is suitable for collaborative projects due to its language neutrality.

 It is possible to combine protocols—for example, using REST for edge services and gRPC for internal services.